iwasaki-hikaru/codex-tinder3/README.md

 as a dependency to allow the build to proceed.
 The `vercel.json` configuration uses `npm install --workspaces --include-workspace-root` so that all workspace packages are installed before running the `web` workspace build.

+Because Vercel's framework detection expects a Next.js configuration at the project root, a placeholder `next.config.js` file is included.
+The real application code lives in the `web` workspace, but this stub allows Vercel to recognize the project as a Next.js app and invoke the `vercel-build` script correctly.